 Feel free to add whatever salad toppings you love!

-This dressing also makes a great dip for sliced cucumbers, mini bell peppers, broccoli, and cauliflower!
+You may also use this avocado dressing recipe as a dip for fresh veggies.
+It’s great with sliced cucumbers, mini bell peppers, radishes, broccoli, and cauliflower!

 - 1 ripe avocado